carpentries-incubator/lesson-gpu-programming/_episodes/02-cupy.md

                                range(1, number_of_sources_in_image+1))
 ~~~
 {: .language-python}

-which yields, on my machine:
+Which yields, on my machine:

 ~~~
 797 ms ± 9.32 ms per loop (mean ± std. dev. of 7 runs, 1 loop each)